TNolan01/Cold_Store/README.md

 <br>

 ## Project Scope: <div id="project_scope"></div>
 <p>The scope of this project is to create a simple command line driven program written in Python.
-I have written Python program to calculate the power requirement in kilowatts of the refrigeration equipment needed for cold and freezer storage rooms.</p>
+I have written a Python program to calculate the power requirement in kilowatts of the refrigeration equipment needed for cold and freezer storage rooms.</p>

 <p>The program intakes a number of variables from the user to make this calculation.
-The following list main criteria required to work on the refrigeration duty.</p>
+The following list main criteria required to work out the refrigeration duty.</p>

 ### Data Required:
 <br>
 <span style="color: orange">Length, width and height of the walls:</span>
-<p>The dimensions of the refrigerated room are required in order to calculate the volume of the room and surface area of the walls.</p>
+<p>The dimensions of the refrigerated room are required to calculate the volume of the room and surface area of the walls.</p>
 <br>
 <span style="color: orange">Thickness of the insulated panel from which the room is constructed:</span>
-<p>The user has numerical choice 1 to 4 to choice the type of insulated panel from which the room is constructed.
-Each choice has an associated U valve for its insulation properites.
-The lower the thicker the insulation, the lower the U value and hence the lower the amount of energy required to achieve the rooms target temperature.</p>
+<p>The user has numerical choice of 1 to 4 to choose the type of insulated panel from which the room is constructed.
+Each choice has an associated U valve for its insulation properties.
+The thicker the insulation, the lower the U value and hence the lower the amount of energy required to achieve the rooms target temperature.</p>
 <br>
 <span style="color: orange">Target temperature:</span>
 <p>The target temperature is the temperature we want the room to achieve and hold.
-The temperature range for chill room is +2 to +4°C, the target temperature for a freezer room would be -18 to -20°C. For particular applications or storage the target temperature can span between those two figures.
+The temperature range for chill room is +2 to +4°C, the target temperature for a freezer room would be between -18 to -20°C. For particular applications or types of storage the target temperature can span between those two figures.
 The lower the target temperature is the higher the required power duty will be.</p>
 <br>
 <span style="color: orange">Floor insulation:</span>
 <p>The user is offered a yes / no choice, is there insulation under the floor?
-If the floor has insulation it recieves a higher U value.</p>
+If the floor has insulation it receives a better U value.</p>
 <br>
 <span style="color: orange">Quantity of product:</span>
 <p>The quantity of product entering the refrigerated room in a 24 hour period is necessary as it forms a large part of the heat load.
 This is numerical figure and represents the quantity in kilograms </p>
 <br>
 <span style="color: orange">Temperature of the product:</span>
-<p>The entry temperature of the product will form the largest heat input value.
+<p>The entry temperature of the product will form the large heat input value.
 The higher the temperature of the product the harder the refrigeration equipment will be required to work and ergo the higher power required.</p>
 <br>
 <span style="color: orange">Are there people in the room?:</span>
-<p>Another potentially significant source of heat is the presence of people working inside the room walls and generating additional heat which needs to be countered.</p>
+<p>Another potentially significant source of heat is the presence of people working inside the room.
+The heat generated needs to be countered.</p>
 <br>
 <span style="color: orange">Number of door openings:</span>
 <p>The greater the number of door openings the larger the number of air changes.
-Refrigerated air leaving the room during door openings will be replaced with warm ambient air which will need to be chilled to the meet the target temperature, this will effect the required.
-A refrigerated room which experiences multiple loadings and unloadings during the day will need to work harder to replace the lost cold air. </p>
+Refrigerated air leaving the room during door openings will be replaced with warm ambient air which will need to be chilled to the meet the target temperature, this will affect the required kW duty.
+A refrigerated room which experiences multiple loadings and unloadings during the day will need to work harder to replace the lost frigid air. </p>
 <br>